-The School determines financial assistance awards on a case-by-case basis.
+The School determines tuition assistance awards on a case-by-case basis.
 All financial information and decisions are kept strictly confidential.
-You can expect to receive a response to your completed financial assistance application within two to four weeks.
+You can expect to receive a response to your completed tuition assistance application within two to four weeks.

-You may apply for financial assistance when you apply for enrollment by following these steps:
+You may apply for tuition assistance when you apply for enrollment by following these steps:

 - Complete the Parents’ Financial Statement (PFS) and submit it with copies of your most recent W2 and 1040 forms.
 Review the PFS instructions for more in-depth information.